spanishGab/Fatequino/Interação 1/README_en.md

 3. In the space below, insert the JSON appendix found in the classes.json file inside the project's "Interaction 1" directory

 4. Click the "Send" button to send the data to the MongoDB database.

+# Demonstration Video

+The following link will take you into a video where you will se an entire demonstration of the working project: https://www.youtube.com/watch?v=X33TMoHZzZo&list=PL-vxwN0gnrOu9jyA3wFWFJdjnTrME5EtF